Lock in the best mortgage deal – check rates now

 Key mortgage rate predictions for 2026 (at a glance)

 • In June 2026, mortgage rates have continued to fall.
-This follows rapid mortgage rate hikes as swap rates – which are a strong indicator of lenders’ funding costs – jumped sharply amid the conflict in the Middle East.
+This follows rapid mortgage rate hikes as swap rates – which are a strong indicator of lenders’ funding costs – jumped sharply following the outbreak of the conflict in the Middle East.

 • If you’re remortgaging in the next six months, it’s a good idea to speak to a fee-free mortgage broker.
 You could lock in a rate now (so you’re protected if mortgage rates rise) and keep it under review in case better deals appear before you complete.
 Get fee-free, mortgage advice from award-winning mortgage brokers Mortgage Advice Bureau.